jyotirmaypaliwal/DCGAN-on-Celeba-dataset/README.md

 #### As you can see above, I got okay results which can be improved by increasing the number of epochs and also by increasing the data size.
 #### One thing to note is that GANs are highly sensitive to the hyperparameters.

+*Note* - In the jupyter notebook, I have done a better explaination of the training process and in the Python file, I have only given my code so that anyone can use it in their project.